rahul-bhave/tdd_exercise/README.md

 # tdd_exercise
 TDD Exercises

-Repository for TDD practice exercises.
+This repository helps in TDD exercise.

 How to run test:
 1. Clone the repo.